complexdatacollective/Fresco/README.md

 ## 3. Deploy Fresco on Vercel.

-1. Use the Vercel **"Deploy"** button to configure your project's deployment on Vercel (Note: The button prompts you to sign in to your account if you don't have an account.
-Create an account on Vercel with a "Hobby" or paid tier and click the **"Deploy"** button again)
+1. Use the Vercel **"Deploy"** button to configure your project's deployment on Vercel
+   Note: The button prompts you to sign in to your Vercel account if you don't have an account.
+Create an account on Vercel with a "Hobby" or paid tier and click the **"Deploy"** button again

    [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fcomplexdatacollective%2FFresco%2Ftree%2Ffeature%2Finitial-setup-flow&env=DATABASE_URL,UPLOADTHING_SECRET,UPLOADTHING_APP_ID)

-**Note: For security, you have _five minutes_ from when the app is deployed to create a user account.
-If this time elapses without a user account created, your configuration will expire.
-You may redeploy using the same steps.**

-**3. Create Git Repository**
+2. Create Git Repository.
 Follow instructions to create a git repository to deploy from.
 This will contain a cloned version of this repo.

-**4. Configure Project**
+3. Configure Project

-Provide required environment variables from the services you set up in Step 1.
+Provide required environment variables from the services you set up in Step 1 and Step 2.

 | Variable           | Description                                                                            |
 | ------------------ | -------------------------------------------------------------------------------------- |